Marouane Hadhoudi: Raja Club Athletic

-On September 9, 2020, Raja announced the arrival of Marouane Hadhoudi who signed a 3-year contract.
+On 9 September 2020, Raja announced the arrival of Marouane Hadhoudi who signed a 3-year contract.
 The player is a product of the club's academy before he left in 2013.

-On December 10 at Stade Mohammed V, he played his first game with Raja CA since his return against Rapide Oued Zem (victory 3-2).
+On 10 December at Stade Mohammed V, he played his first game with Raja CA since his return against Rapide Oued Zem (3–2 win).

 In July 2021, he achieved the 2021 CAF Confederation Cup after defeating JS Kabylie 2–1 in the final.
 Raja lost the 2021 CAF Super Cup against Al Ahly SC in penalties.